 This method of inventory management and fulfillment is actually very popular.
 Larger businesses such as Walmart will list items/SKUs on their website and advertise in-store, even if those products are not physically present at their stores or warehouses.
 When a customer orders an item that Walmart doesn’t physically house, the order automatically gets sent to the supplier/wholesale distributor.
 The wholesale distributor then drop ships to the customer meaning they will ship the product directly to the customer from their own inventory.
 The best part of this process is that the wholesale distributor is completely invisible to the customer so it appears that the business has an endless supply of products.

-Out-of-stock items (OOS) combined with overstocks and even returns cost businesses $1.75 trillion a year (and growing)! $252.3 billion a year is the cost of mismanaged inventory in North America alone.
+Out-of-stock items (OOS) combined with overstocks and even returns cost businesses $1.8 trillion this year.
 In fact, around 21% to 43% of shoppers will actually go to another store to buy the out-of-stock items so it's no wonder that retailers are jumping on the endless aisle strategy.
 Some of the other benefits include:

 Whether you're the retailer/store placing orders with the supplier, or the supplier fulfilling these endless aisle orders/drop shipping, it's crucial to implement the correct ERP software in place to automate processes.